1. Home

 8/10

-Like we said earlier, many manufacturers have withdrawn their smallest cars from sale to concentrate instead on building more profitable ones.
-Toyota is one of the few that still does with the crossover-inspired Toyota Aygo X, but if you don't mind something a bit older, there's still plenty to recommend about the car that inspired it, the previous Toyota Aygo.
+While many manufacturers have withdrawn their smallest cars from sale to concentrate instead on building more profitable ones, Toyota is one of the few that still does small with the crossover-inspired Toyota Aygo X. However, if you don't mind something used, there's still plenty to recommend about the car that inspired it, the previous Toyota Aygo.

 Okay, being a teeny-weeny city car, there isn't a great deal of interior space, and the boot is also pretty small.
-Being a model focussed on affordability, it's also true that the cabin finish can lack a bit of polish, and entry-level versions can feel rather basic on equipment.
-However, the interior is hard-wearing and roomy enough for a couple of your pals, while the driving experience is both jolly and easy.
-Running costs will also be impressively low, especially for new drivers thanks to low insurance groupings.
+Being focussed on affordability, it's also true that the Aygo's cabin finish can lack a bit of polish, and entry-level versions feel rather basic on equipment.
+However, the interior is hard-wearing and roomy enough for a couple of your pals, and the driving experience is both jolly and easy.
+Running costs will be impressively low, especially for new drivers thanks to low insurance groupings.

 7/10